marcelodcatarino-sudo/COVID-19-clinical-trials/README.md

 ## Final Considerations and Improvements
 - Performed all the analysis and vizualization on Python
 - During the Cleaning phase, some columns (eg.'Acronym').
 When loading the clean dataset to MySQL, the dropped columns were not included
-- The Schema is missing the tables 'conditions' and 'outcomes'.
-Tried using ReGex to extract and clean information from 'Outcome Measures' and 'Conditions' but the results were not satisfatory.
+- The Schema is missing the table 'outcomes'.
+Tried using ReGex to extract and clean information from 'Outcome Measures' but the results were not satisfatory.
 - File 'SQL queries' contains a set of queries to demonstrate the ability to conduct data retrieval, aggregation and table joins
 - AI was heavily used to generate the code
 - Wasn't able to use Docker for containerization.
 To run this project locally, please find the libraries listed in requirements.txt